hayaalsh/FCND-Controls-CPP/README.md

 # FCND Project Submission #

 This is the readme for the C++ control project for FCND course offered by Udacity.
 The file include all the rubric points and how they were addressed and specifically where in the code each step was handled.
+More details about the project devoloped by Udacity, contributors, and licensing, can be found [here](../master/README_Udacity.md)

 ## Implemented Controller ##